caodonnell/passman.sh/README.md

 `./passman.sh r gmail` to read the password for 'gmail'.

-`./pwd.sh d gmail` to delete the password for 'gmail'.
+`./passman.sh d gmail` to delete the password for 'gmail'.

+`./passman.sh u gmail mygmail@gmail.com 30` to update the passowrd for 'mygmail [at] gmail [dot] com' with a new password with a length of 30 characters.

 The script and `pwd.sh.safe` encrypted file can be safely shared between machines over public channels (Google Drive, Dropbox, etc).